fairyglade/ly/readme.md

-# Ly - a TUI display manager
+# Ly - a TUI display manager (for Artix Linux)
 ![Ly screenshot](https://user-images.githubusercontent.com/5473047/88958888-65efbf80-d2a1-11ea-8ae5-3f263bce9cce.png "Ly screenshot")

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

+## Patches added in fork
+- runit service instead of systemd one by @qub1750ul
+- service installed on default Artix service path (`/etc/runit/sv/`)

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)